A.T. Still University School of Osteopathic Medicine in Arizona

 A.T.
 Still University - School of Osteopathic Medicine in Arizona (ATSU-SOMA) is a private medical school in Mesa, Arizona.
 It was established in 2007 as the Arizona campus of A.T.
 Still University.
 A.T.
 Still University (ATSU) is the original founding institution of osteopathic healthcare, established in 1892 by Andrew Taylor Still in Kirksville, Missouri.

 SOMA is accredited by the Commission on Osteopathic College Accreditation (COCA) of the American Osteopathic Association (AOA).

 Campus

 The medical program operates out of a 100,000 sqft building on the 22 acre campus of A.T.
 Still University in Mesa.
 The campus is the anchor of the Arizona Health & Technology Park, a 132 acre education, healthcare, and technology triangle owned by ATSU and Vanguard Health Systems.
 The master plan for the new park includes hospitals, long-term care facilities, professional offices, and product development research facilities.

 The campus is also home to the ATSU-Arizona School of Health Sciences, ATSU-Arizona School of Dentistry and Oral Health, and the 32,000 sqft East Valley Family YMCA.

 Academics

+The school offers the following Doctoral degree programs: